YanRabe/yanrabe.github.io/_pages/sustainability-civic-engagement.md

 ## Photo7 📸

 As of April 2025, I am now the vice-president of the school's photography association, and am responsible for the association's event planning: This means I am the one who asks for volunteers at the school's events or at outside gigs we are invited to, and planifies the staff organisation.
-Of course, as a membre of the bureau, this role implies many other smaller aspects.
+Of course, as a membre of the bureau, this role implies many other smaller aspects which would be superfluous to mention.

 ## 7Voix 🎤

-Similarly, I am now the vice-president of our choir-club; Responsibilities are minimal here as I am mainly expected to help run our singing sessions and coordinating the club's overall organisation along with the other members of the bureau.
+Similarly, I am now the vice-president of our choir-club; Responsibilities are minimal here as I am mainly expected to help run our singing sessions and coordinate the club's overall organisation along with the other members of the bureau.

 ## Vegetarianism 🍽️🌱